Filtering Duplicates Automatically

 Once we are happy, we can apply the dialogs and save our rule back.
 It will start working immediately.

-When you add a new rule, hydrus will throw all the current potential duplicate pairs at the rule and then work in small background packets, doing bits of search and then resolution, usually half a second or so at a time, finding which pairs match the search, and then processing any pairs that match the comparison test.
+When you add a new rule, hydrus will throw all the current potential duplicate pairs at the rule and then work in brief background packets, searching for pairs and then running them against the comparsion test.
+Semi-automatic rules will queue ready-to-action pairs for your approval, but fully automatic rules will go ahead and action them immediately.
 The list on the duplicates page will update with a live summary.

 When you import new files and the regular potential dupes search (on the 'preparation' tab of the duplicates page) finds new pairs amongst them, the auto-resolution rules will be told about them and will quickly see if they can action them.
 You can force the system to work a bit harder on a particular rule if you want to catch up somewhere, but normally you can just leave it all alone and be happy that it is saving you time in the background.